Solsospecial/tests_for_marketpulse/CONTRIBUTING.md

 # 🤝 Contributing to 🌐 **NewsSpeed**

-We’re excited that you want to contribute to NewsSpeed!
-This guide will help you set up your environment, follow our coding standards, and submit great pull requests.
+To contribute to **NewsSpeed**, this guide will help you set up your environment, follow the Coding Standards (down below), and submit great pull requests.

 ___

 ## 📌 How You Can Contribute

-- Bug Reports – Found an issue?
+- **Bug Reports** – Found an issue?
 Let us know with clear steps to reproduce.
-- Feature Requests – Have an idea?
+- **Feature Requests** – Have an idea?
 Suggest it in the issues.
-- Code Contributions – Improve features, fix bugs, or add new capabilities.
+- **Code Contributions** – Improve features, fix bugs, or add new capabilities.
-- Documentation – Help make our guides, README, and inline docs clearer.
+- **Documentation** – Help make (usage) guides, README, and inline docs clearer.
-- Testing – Write or enhance test cases to ensure quality.
+- **Testing** – Write or enhance test cases to ensure quality.

 ___